latifkabir/eicSimUCR/README.md

 ```
 **Note:** You need to do `source setup.csh` for any new terminal session to comile or use it unless you add it to your `.cshrc` or `.bashrc` file.

-Currently the following packages are included:
+Currently, the following packages are included:

 - `ROOT 6`
 - `Pythia 8`
 - `FastJet3`
+- `EIC-Smear`

+On RCF, these packages are installed at `/gpfs/mnt/gpfs01/star/pwg/kabir/eSimUCR/`.

 3.Compilation and Execution
 ------------------------